ultralytics/ultralytics/docs/usage/engine.md

 ---
 comments: true
+description: Explore the Ultralytics YOLO `DetectionTrainer` and learn how to customize it effortlessly with our comprehensive guide in the Ultralytics Docs.
 ---

 Both the Ultralytics YOLO command-line and python interfaces are simply a high-level abstraction on the base engine